OctagonAI/carvana-scraper/README.md

 ![Screenshot 2024-08-16 at 10 49 00 PM](https://github.com/user-attachments/assets/02b914cc-981d-4ca0-bfef-ef094211f7f5)

 ## How should I update the script?
-You can use Octagon AI to schedule a new generated script daily, weekly, or monthly.
+You can use Octagon AI to generate a new script in real time.
 To do so, simply go to https://octagonai.co and sign up.

 ## Can Octagon AI scrape for me?
 Yes, you can use Octagon AI to schedule the scraping to automatically run daily, weekly, or monthly.
 To do so, simply go to https://octagonai.co and sign up.